cnguy/gopherjs-frappe-charts/README.md

-	// Prepare constructor arguments via the NewChartArgs helper chartArgs := charts.NewBarChartArgs("#chart", "My Awesome Chart", chartData, 250) chartArgs.Colors = []string{"light-blue", "violet"}
+	// Prepare constructor arguments via the NewChartArgs helper chartArgs := charts.NewBarChartArgs("#chart", "My Awesome Chart", chartData, 250)
+	// TIP: Try swapping NewBarChartArgs with NewPercentageChartArgs or NewScatterChartArgs
+	// to see how easy it is to swap to a different type of chart. chartArgs.Colors = []string{"light-blue", "violet"}
 	// chartArgs.Parent = "#chart"
 	// chartArgs.Title = "My Awesome Chart"